locaal-ai/obs-backgroundremoval/README.md

 ![](demo.gif)

+GPU support:
+* Currently on Windows we support DirectML, which should reduce CPU usage by 95% and effectively use the systems accelerators (GPUs if available).
+* On Mac we rely on CPU, but we are looking into CoreML for acceleration.
+Pure CPU inference will bring the CPU usage to ~40%, which may get the machine warm or spin the cooling fans.
+* CUDA is not directly supported in this plugin, however it is supported by ONNX Runtime which we use.
+Perhaps in the future we will add CUDA support.
+* The goal of this plugin is to be available for everyone on every system, even if they don't own a GPU.

 The models used for background detection are SINet: https://arxiv.org/abs/1911.09099 and MODNet: https://arxiv.org/pdf/2011.11961.pdf
 The pre-trained model weights were taken from:
 - https://github.com/anilsathyan7/Portrait-Segmentation/tree/master/SINet